Bronson Arroyo: Music

 In 2005, Bronson Arroyo released his debut album, Covering the Bases.
 It included covers from bands such as Pearl Jam, Alice in Chains, Stone Temple Pilots, Foo Fighters and Incubus.
 The album also includes the Red Sox victory song "Dirty Water" by The Standells, in which Arroyo is accompanied by Johnny Damon, Lenny DiNardo, and Kevin Youkilis.
 He also taught Kevin Millar how to play guitar and performed vocals for the song "Tessie" as covered by the Dropkick Murphys.

 In 2008, commercials for JTM Food Group featuring a 'music video' by Arroyo; also featuring FSN Ohio color analyst and former Cincinnati Reds player Chris Welsh began airing during Cincinnati Reds games.

 Arroyo appears as a vocalist on the song "Since You" on Chad Perrone's album, Wake.

 Bronson made his public debut on stage in January 2004 at the Hot Stove Cool Music fundraiser at the Paradise Rock Club in Boston.
 He performed a cover of Pearl Jam's "Black" with teammate Kevin Millar.
 He later performed full sets at four other Hot Stove Cool Music events with a full band that featured saxophonist Elan Trotman and two members of Gnarls Barkley (drummer Eric Gardner and guitarist Clint Walsh).

 In July 2020, Arroyo collaborated with classical pianist Harrison Sheckler to create a virtual choir recording of "Take Me Out to the Ballgame".
 Current and former players, including Cy Young winner Bret Saberhagen, as well as announcers and other baseball personalities, were among the final 200 participants in the choir.

+In 2024, Arroyo competed in season twelve of "The Masked Singer" as "Sherlock Hound" and had Barry Zito (who competed in season three as "Rhino") serving as his Mask Ambassador.
+He was eliminated in "Group C Finals: Peanuts Thanksgiving" alongside Jana Kramer as "Royal Knight".